Skip to content

 Small Succession Affidavits and Judicial Administrations

 Not every Louisiana succession requires the full weight of a judicial proceeding.
-When an estate is relatively small and uncomplicated, Louisiana offers two simplified procedures: the small succession affidavit (for qualifying estates under $125,000) and judicial administration with simplified procedures for more modest full successions.
-Understanding which procedure applies — and when each makes sense — can save families thousands of dollars and weeks of time.
+When an estate is relatively small and uncomplicated, Louisiana law offers two simplified paths: the small succession affidavit — also commonly called a small estate affidavit — for qualifying estates under $125,000, and judicial administration with simplified procedures for more modest full successions.
+Choosing the right path can save families thousands of dollars and weeks of time.

-This page walks through both procedures in detail, who qualifies for each, and the practical steps involved in using them.
+This guide walks through both procedures in detail, explains who qualifies, and covers the practical mechanics — banks, the OMV, the parish clerk, and the Louisiana Department of Revenue.
 If you’re trying to figure out whether your loved one’s estate needs a “full succession” or whether something simpler will work, this is the substance.

 Small succession affidavit: the basics